One-time-pad (OTP) / Two-factor authentication

 [Video] 2FA setup guide for the national e-infrastructure systems

-On your Mac or linux desktop or laptop, create a text file ~/.ssh/config with, for example, the following contents:
+On your Mac or Linux desktop or laptop, create a text file ~/.ssh/config with, for example, the following contents:

-Host fram
+Host saga

 User myusername

-HostName login.fram.sigma2.no
+HostName login.saga.sigma2.no

 ControlMaster auto